-This section considers the CCSDFD's assets at risk, with a focus on key District assets such as critical facilities, infrastructure, and other District assets and their values.
+This section considers the Cosumnes CSD's assets at risk, with a focus on key District assets such as critical facilities, infrastructure, and other District assets and their values.
 With respect to District assets, the majority of these assets are considered critical facilities as defined for this Plan.
 Critical facilities are defined for this Plan as:

-Any facility (a structure, infrastructure, equipment or service), that is adversely affected during a hazardous event may result in interruption of services and operations for the District at any time before, during and after the hazard event.
-A critical facility is classified by the following categories: (1) Essential Services Facilities, (2) At-risk Populations Facilities, (3) Hazardous Materials Facilities.
+Any facility, including without limitation, a structure, infrastructure, property, equipment or service, that if adversely affected during a hazard event may result in severe consequences to public health and safety or interrupt essential services and operations for the community at any time before, during and after the hazard event.

+A critical facility is classified by the following categories: (1) Essential Services Facilities, (2) At-risk Populations Facilities, (3) Hazardous Materials and Solid Waste Facilities.

 Table I-4 lists critical facilities and other District assets identified by the District Planning Team as important to protect in the event of a disaster.
-CCSDFD's physical assets, valued at over \$120 million, consist of the buildings and infrastructure to support the District's operations.
+Cosumnes CSD's physical assets, valued at over \$120 million, consist of the buildings and infrastructure to support the District's operations.

-Table I-4 CCSDFD Critical Facilities, Infrastructure, and Other District Assets
+Table I-4 Cosumnes CSD Critical Facilities, Infrastructure, and Other District Assets